Cyber-Wolfe/ElectionAudit/README.md

 The votes were broken down from these 3 counties:

--Jefferson area having 38,855 votes (10.5% of the voting pool).
+* Jefferson area having 38,855 votes (10.5% of the voting pool).

--Denver area having 306,055 votes (82.8% of the voting pool).-
+* Denver area having 306,055 votes (82.8% of the voting pool).-

--Arapahoe area haveing 24,801 votes (6.7% of the voting pool).-
+* Arapahoe area haveing 24,801 votes (6.7% of the voting pool).-

 ### *Votes and Percentages by Candidate*

--Charles Casper Stockham had recieved 85,213(23.0% of the voting pool).
+* Charles Casper Stockham had recieved 85,213(23.0% of the voting pool).

--Diana DeGette had recieved 272,892 votes (73.8% of the voting pool).
+* Diana DeGette had recieved 272,892 votes (73.8% of the voting pool).

--Raymon Anthony Doane had recieved 11,606 votes (3.1% of the voting pool).
+* Raymon Anthony Doane had recieved 11,606 votes (3.1% of the voting pool).

 This gives Diana DeGette with 272,892 (73.8% of the voting pool) votes a landslide of a victory in the election.